 The Department of Social Services’ (Department’s) Person-Centered Medical Home (PCMH) Glide Path option provides financial and technical support for practices and clinics ("Practices") that want to pursue status as PCMHs to serve HUSKY Health program recipients.

-To qualify for Glide Path status, your practice will be required to complete a Readiness Evaluation Questionnaire that is available on the www.ct.gov/husky website prior to submitting your PCMH Application and Glide Path Application.
-Detailed instructions for completing the Readiness Evaluation Questionnaire and PCMH Application are available at www.ct.gov/husky.
-Please contact the PCMH Administrator prior to completing the PCMH application or Glide Path application at 203.949.4194 or e-mail email@example.com.
+To qualify for Glide Path status, your practice will be required to complete a Readiness Evaluation Questionnaire prior to submitting your PCMH Application and Glide Path Application.
+Please contact the PCMH Administrator prior to completing the Readiness Evaluation Questionnaire, the PCMH application, or the Glide Path application at 203.949.4194 or e-mail email@example.com.
 If awarded Glide Path status, Practices must agree to Glide Path milestones and timeframes for each of three Glide Path phases.
 At the end of each Glide Path phase and prior to certifying that the Practice qualifies for the next phase, the Department will review all documentation demonstrating completion of that phase.
 The Department will also review National Committee for Quality Assurance (NCQA) Survey Tool Scores as part of the initial Glide Path process and at the end of each Glide Path phase.
 Glide Path Practices must provide the Department’s Administrative Services Organization (ASO) with read-only access to their NCQA Survey Tool material by registering the ASO as a licensed user.
 This may be done at the time the Practice submits documentation for each Glide Path phase.

 In the event that a Glide Path Practice does not achieve Glide Path milestones within the agreed upon or required timeframes, the Practice may request one or more extensions.
 Extensions cannot exceed six months in total, across the three Glide Path phases.
 Practices must complete the entire Glide Path in no more than 24 months, including any requested extensions.
 If a Practice does not complete the Glide Path within 24 months, the Practice will no longer qualify for Glide Path status.